Clovelly Kings Theatre

 In early-1959, the brick facade was rendered in cement.
 Just after that, the Kings Theatre was closed on 25th April 1959 with Stanley Baker in “Violent Playground” and Norman Wisdom in “Just My Luck”.

 It was converted into a RSL Club (a social club for ex-servicemen) which closed in 2012.
+By 2018 it was in use as a child care centre.

 Just login to your account and subscribe to this theater